dai-continuous-testing/ansible-role-postgresql-server/example/README.md

 # Example usage

-to use the example:
+To use the example:
-- cd into the example folder
+1. Go to the example folder.

-- install dependencies \
+2. Install the depenendices:
   *ansible-galaxy install -r requirements.yml*

-- run the playbook \
-  *ansible-playbook site.yml -i inventory.ini -k --ask-sudo-pass*
+3. Run the playbookL *ansible-playbook site.yml -i inventory.ini -k --ask-sudo-pass*

-- put the admin password and confirm
+4. Enter the admin password, then confirm.

-## Known issues
+## Known Issues